JWBurgers/Bitcoin_Server/Chapter 9 - Setting up the Bitcoind service.md

 The 750 instruction sets the privileges for the account owner, group owner, and everyone else respectively.

-To verify all the instructions you just passed were incorporated successfully, you can execute **`$ ls -l`** again within the btc-server directory.
-You should now see that the Bitcoin Core directory has an account owner bitcoind and a group owner bitcoind.
-The permissions are specified in the initial part of the entry with the labels r (read), w (write), and x (execution) for the account owner, group owner, and everyone else, respectively (the "d" preceding the labels indicates that Bitcoin Core is a directory).
+To verify all the instructions you just passed were incorporated successfully, you can execute **`$ ls -l`** again within the **`btc-server`** directory.
+You should now see that the Bitcoin Core directory has an account owner **`bitcoind`** and a group owner **`bitcoind`**.
+The permissions are specified in the initial part of the entry with the labels **`r`** (read), **`w`** (write), and **`x`** (execution) for the account owner, group owner, and everyone else, respectively (the **`d`** preceding the labels indicates that Bitcoin Core is a "directory").

 ## Creating the service file

-We will not sugarcoat anything: creating your own service files for applications is a giant pain in the ass.
+We will not sugarcoat anything: creating your own service files for applications can be a giant pain in the ass.
 Many beginners spend a substantial amount of time looking through the Linux manual, blog posts, and stack exchange conversations when creating their first service files.
 Most of all, they tend to spend it breaking things.

-If you have no experience with service files, we recommend you first become familiar with some of the basics in order to follow the discussion in this section better.
+If you have no experience with service files, we recommend you first become familiar with some of the basics before attempting this section.
 There are many blog posts, articles, and videos online that can give you a good introduction.<sup>[1](#footnote1)</sup>

-Once you understand some of the basics of service files, you can start by creating an empty Bitcoind service file in the **`/etc/systemd/system`** directory, where all administrator-created service files are typically placed.
+Once you understand the basics of service files, you can start by creating an empty Bitcoind service file in the **`/etc/systemd/system`** directory, where all administrator-created service files are typically placed.
 Proceed as follows:

 * Enter into the **`/etc/systemd/system`** directory
 * Execute the following instruction: **`$ sudo touch bitcoind.service>`**